 New Student Document Fee: UW-Madison will charge an Official Document Fee to any student who has never taken a course at UW-Madison.
 The $130 fee will be assessed only one time per student, with the benefit of unlimited transcript orders.

-International Students: Additional fees may apply (e.g., international services fee, international tuition fee) and are not typically covered by grants.
-Please review the WISLI international students page and view this international services fee infographic for more information.
+International Students: Additional fees may apply (e.g., international services fee, international tuition fee) that are not typically covered by grants.
+Please review the WISLI international students page and view this International Students Fees infographic for more information.
 Please contact International Student Services or the Bursar’s Office with questions.

 Additional Costs: Students may need to purchase textbooks and the appropriate equipment for classes.
 The program does not cover housing, health insurance, and other healthcare costs.